SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 * As always, if you can dedicate a board to this so it's ready whenever you need it, you'll be happier.
 * You can power the reference board and target from the same power source, and if possible, you should.

+##### Alternate timebase
+There's another option for the timebase.
+Most oscilloscopes have a 1 kHz squarewave output.
+You can connect this instead of a 500 Hz squarewave and use that as your timebase.
+To do this, uncomment the ONEKHZMODE define at the top of megaTinyTuner.
+Connect the tinyAVR to your computer and ISP programmer, make sure it has something that doesn't set the tuning pin as output (ex, bare minimum or blink).
+Connect the ground terminal on the scope to Arduino ground, and, 1kHz terminal to tuning pin, and upload the tuning sketch.

 #### Step 2: Prepare to load the tuner
 If you aren't sure that nothing uses PA4/pin 0, (including for serial or some other interface), upload something inoffensive like bare minimum first